Pogosta disease

 Pogosta disease is a viral disease.
 The symptoms of the disease usually include rash, as well as mild fever and other flu-like symptoms; in most cases the symptoms last less than 5 days.
 However, in some cases, the patients develop a painful arthritis.
 There are no known chemical agents available to treat the disease.

+Signs and symptoms

+The majority of cases have only mild symptoms, or none, and may therefore go undetected.
+Typical symptoms include fever, muscle pain, and skin rash.
+In more severe cases, infection leads to arthritis-like symptoms, with joint pain especially in ankles, wrists and fingers; this can last for months or even years, but will resolve eventually.